This page may contain affiliate links. Learn More.

 There is such a thing as too much of a good thing.
 I love green beans, but during the height of the summer garden, there can be too many to eat.
+Especially if you grow the long varieties like snake beans that produce so well.
 We love to give away produce and share with the daycare families.
 And we bring excess food to the shelter.

 A few years ago I came up with a green bean recipe the kids loved.
 They asked for them over and over again calling them world famous green beans and they are delicious.
 My husband loves them too.
 I like to freeze my extra green beans and then make this recipe with the frozen ones too.